jorge-cardoso/jorge-cardoso.github.io/rd/README.md

 ### Troubleshooting

 If there is Gemfile, always prepend bunde exec.
-Delete Gemfile.lock and run 'bundle exec jekyll serve --trace'
+Delete Gemfile.lock and run 'bundle exec jekyll serve --trace'.